60,860 total views, 9 views today

 None of the above solutions worked for me.

 Let me give you some background about the issue.
 I have migrated the content DB using mounting from SharePoint 2013 to 2016.
 All site collections along with their subsites got opened in the browser without any issue but some of the subsites did not get opened in the browser, throws 404 files not found an error.
 If we go to the site content structure page those subsites are available.
 It looks strange to me! not getting any clue.
-I kept on investigating this issue..tried to list out the site using SPSite collection PowerShell command, it got listed out, it made me more strange.
-Then I tried to connect one of the faulty subsite using ShareGate…there I saw object reference not set error.
+I kept on investigating this issue..tried to list out the site using the SPSite collection PowerShell command, it got listed out, it made me more strange.
+Then I tried to connect one of the faulty subsites using ShareGate…there I saw object reference not set error.
 Then I have changed the direction of my investigation…I have deleted the faulty subsite and tried to recreate it again with the same name manually, then got the error, you cannot create a site with this name <IT> as this is a reserved keyword by SharePoint, it made me ridiculous how this could be reserved keyword?
 Then I went to check the “manage” path for this web application.
 Yes, found the solution…managed path was the issue.
 There was a “manage” path with the name IT in that web application, so we cannot create any sub-site with that name with the same hierarchy of managed path.
-If we delete that IT “manage” path we can create subsite and can access IT along with all subsites under this.
+If we delete that IT “manage” path we can create a subsite and can access IT along with all subsites under this.
 This is how I have solved this…but nowhere got any links or clues about this.
-This is totally based on my personal experience….for you, the scenario may be the difference.
+This is totally based on my personal experience….for you, the scenario may be different.

 Example: Manage path in a web application: IT